Magnetic-field-induced chiral hidden order in URu2Si2: Giant Nernst signal and anomalous thermoelectricity

-Here, by taking into account both topological and quasiparticle sources in computing the electric ($\sigma_{xx},\sigma_{xy}$) and thermoelectric conductivity ($\alpha_{xx},\alpha_{xy}$) tensor elements, we demonstrate that the Nernst response in the HO state can be understood in terms of the chiral d-spin density wave state.
-Using the values of the order parameters providing the phase diagram of Fig.\ref{fig:1}, we obtain a giant Nernst signal, that has a magnitude of about one order larger than the one observed in the experiments.
+By taking into account both topological and quasiparticle contributions in computing the electric ($\sigma_{xx},\sigma_{xy}$) and thermoelectric conductivity ($\alpha_{xx},\alpha_{xy}$) tensor elements, we demonstrate that the Nernst response in the HO phase can be understood in terms of the chiral $d_{xy}+id_{x^2-y^2}$ HO parameter.
+Using the values of the order parameters providing the phase diagram of Fig.~\ref{fig:1}, we obtain a giant Nernst signal, that has a magnitude of about one order larger than the one observed in the experiments \cite{MatsudaLeiden}.
 The origin of the `tilted-hill' Nernst signal is directly related to the chirality and the strong Fermi surface gapping.
-As presented in Ref. \cite{ChiralityNernst}, the strong insulating character of the state forces the thermopower and the Nernst signal to become equal at a thermoelectric crossing point.
-In the vicinity of this point, the usually large values of the thermopower also imply a Nernst signal of the same magnitude, leading unavoidably to an enhancement of the latter.
+As presented in Ref.~\cite{ChiralityNernst}, the strong insulating character of the chiral HO phase forces the thermopower and the Nernst signal to become equal at a thermoelectric crossing point.
+In the vi\-ci\-ni\-ty of this point, the usually large values of the thermopower also imply a Nernst signal of the same magnitude, leading unavoidably to an enhancement of the latter.
 However, the thermoelectric rigitity and the tendency towards a giant Nernst signal are lost exactly at ${\cal B}_{c1}$.
-The steep decrease of the $d_{x^2-y^2}$ gap across this first order transition and the concomitant Fermi surface reconstruction which partially destroys the insulating properties of the state, lead to the full supression of the response (Fig.\ref{fig:2}a) in accordance with Ref. \cite{Behnia}.
+The steep decrease of the $d_{x^2-y^2}$ gap across this first order transition and the concomitant Fermi surface reconstruction which partially destroys the insulating properties of the phase, lead to the full supression of the response (Fig.~\ref{fig:2}a) in accordance with Ref.~\cite{Behnia}.

-Furthermore, the Nernst coefficient exhibits a peaked structure with temperature and decreases upon raising the magnetic field already at 10K (Fig.\ref{fig:2}b).
-Notice that although this state is also present even above 17.5K, it does not lead to a large Nernst signal, becoming in this manner experimentally elusive.
+Furthermore, the Nernst coefficient exhibits a peaked structure with temperature and decreases upon raising the magnetic field already at 10K (Fig.~\ref{fig:2}b).
+Notice that although this phase is also present even above 17.5K, it does not lead to a large Nernst signal, becoming in this manner experimentally elusive.
 We have also calculated the resistivity for finite fields and temperatures.
-We observe in Fig.\ref{fig:2}c that the field dependence of the resi\-sti\-vi\-ty exhibits a kink with the increase of the magnetic field.
+We observe in Fig.~\ref{fig:2}c that the field dependence of the resi\-sti\-vi\-ty exhibits a kink with the increase of the magnetic field.
 This is a definite fingerprint of the field induced $d_{xy}$ component and coincides with the experimental findings \cite{Behnia}.
 This kink shifts to lower magnetic fields upon raising temperature, since the $d_{xy}$ gap gradually weakens.